bevacqua/perfschool/exercises/enforcing_a_performance_budget/solution.md

 to respond with the (already optimized) images immediately, rather than optimize them on the spot.

+The other important take-away in this exercise is that you should respect a `#perfbudget`, if you've set one, and try to enforce it as aggressively as possible.
+You might incorporate one into your build processes using `grunt-perfbudget`, or you could always hand-code one, where you simply use `psi` or `webpagetest` to verify that the application is within your budget, and if it's not, you crash the build.

-In later exercises we'll come back to image optimization and look into some other tools!
+In later exercises we'll come back to image optimization and look into some other tools.

+Run `perfschool verify solution.js` to make sure it all works when you're done!